digicademy-chf/chf_base/Documentation/Overview/Index.rst

 content management system TYPO3, which provides management of content, users, and files, a toolset to publish pages and content blocks, a thriving community, and an extension API.
-On top of these features, and using the same open-source licence, the CHF provides a set of modular components that you can orchestrate by adding your own so-called ‘sitepackage’: a small extension specific to your individual project that you may simply copy and adapt from a boilerplate included in the CHF.
-This process may be as simple as listing the components you need and using everything else out of the box, or you could radically overwrite layout and data templates, add database tables and rows, or integrate other extensions available in the TYPO3 extension repository.
+On top of these features, and using the same open-source licence, the CHF provides a set of modular components that work out of the box.
+If you need to radically overwrite layout and data templates, add database tables and rows, or integrate further extensions available in the TYPO3 extension repository, you may want your own so-called ‘sitepackage’: a small extension specific to your individual project.

 The original idea for a CHF was presented in 2017 by Torsten Schrade, with a number of ideas implemented across several projects of the Digital Academy